oskarpawlik/matura-informatyka-solutions/README.md

 ## 🇬🇧 English

 Welcome to my repository!
-Here you’ll find my original solutions to practical tasks from the Polish **Computer Science Matura exams**.
+Here you’ll find my original solutions to practical tasks from the Polish **Computer Science Matura exams**, as well as some solutions to tasks from the official CKE question collection.
 The projects are organized into three main tool-based categories.

 ---